vsuorant/sshpyk/README.rst

 :code:`host06 kernel` when it is listed as an option for the user.
 We can check to see if it is now included by using the :code:`ls` functionality::

-  bash$ python3 -m sshpyk.kernel.ls -r -a -nc python3                                   localhost:python
+  bash$ python3 -m sshpyk.kernel.ls -r -a --no-check python3                                   localhost:python
   python3.8                                 localhost:/opt/local/bin/python3.8
   python3dbg                                localhost:/Users/drs/develop/casagui-ic-debugging/iclean_demo_venv/bin/python